 |15 to 75||0.5||0.001|

 - Titrate while hot against standard alkali solution shaking vigorously during the titration.
-End point using phenolphthalein indicator shall be from colourless to light pink (Persisting for 15 sec.)
+Endpoint using phenolphthalein indicator shall be from colorless to light pink (Persisting for 15 sec.)

-- End point using Alkali blue 6B indicator shall be disappearance of blue colour which developed during addition of indicator.
-Note: Noting burette reading after “obtaining dark pink colour OR Orangish red” as end point should be avoided as it will lead to erroneous result
+- Endpoint using Alkali blue 6B indicator shall be a disappearance of blue color which developed during the addition of indicator.
+Note: Noting burette reading after “obtaining dark pink color OR Orangish red” as an endpoint should be avoided as it will lead to an erroneous result

 - The weight of the oil/fat taken for the estimation and the strength of the alkali used for titration shall be such that the volume of alkali required for the titration does not exceed 10mL.

 V = Volume in mL of standard potassium hydroxide or sodium hydroxide used